modular/modular/LLCL/docs/AsyncValue.md

 this is dynamic and can happen after construction.
 The `AsyncValue` type itself is therefore type-erased: users can manipulate an `AnyAsyncValueRef` without knowing what type it will ultimately contain.
-For example, you can enqueue a closure with `AsyncValue::andThen()` without knowing the actual type that will ultimately be contained in the `AsyncValue`.
+For example, you can enqueue a closure with `AsyncValue::andThenSync()` without knowing the actual type that will ultimately be contained in the `AsyncValue`.
 Type information is only needed when *accessing* the contained data, for example with `AsyncValue::get<T>()` or `AsyncValue::emplace<T>()`.